About the Author: Markku (Mark) Häkkinen, PhD

 I have been invited expert to the W3C WAI User Agent Accessibility Working Group and the HTML Working Group’s Accessibility Task Force, and have previously been chair of the WAI Research and Development Interest Group, a member of the SMIL Working Group, member of the ANSI NISO Z39.86 Digital Talking Book Committee and chair of its original File Format Working Group, member of the Open eBook Publication Structure Working Group, among others.
-Currently, I participate in the W3C Web Content Accessibility Guidelines Working Group, and serve as the W3C Advisory Committee member for ETS.
-I also participate in IMS Global Learning Consortium standards work, where I co-chair the Accessible Assessments Task Force.
+Currently, I participate in the W3C Pronunciation Task Force in the Accessible Platform Architecture Working Group, and support my ETS colleagues who participate in the Web Content Accessibility Guidelines and ARIA Working Group.
+I also serve as the W3C Advisory Committee member for ETS.
+During 2020, I resumed participation in the IMS Global Learning Consortium standards work, where I previously co-chaired the Accessible Assessments Task Force.
 Finally, I serve on the DIAGRAM Center Advisory Committee.

-Currently I head the Accessibility, Standards, and Assistive Technology Research Group in the Center for Cognitive, Accessibility, and Technology Sciences at Educational Testing Service (ETS) in Princeton.
+Currently I lead the Accessibility Standards and Inclusive Technology Group at Educational Testing Service (ETS) in Princeton.
 My group’s work focuses on accessibility of educational assessments, with specific areas of research in STEM, simulations, multi-modal interaction, and improving access to complex interactive items.
 We also are active participants in accessibility standards development.
-My current research interests revolve around improving non-visual access to educational content, improving the rendering of spoken content for all users, and rethinking the current approach to assisstive technologies.
+My current research interests revolve around improving non-visual access to educational content, improving the rendering of spoken content for all users, and rethinking the current approach to assistive technologies.

 I can be reached via email at mhakkinen ((at)) acm.org or on twitter via @mhakkinen